-Treats (’cause we’re gonna need some):
+Treats (’cause we’re always in need):

 - fun popsicles and ice cream

-- a batch of homemade cookie dough, rolled into balls in the freezer
+- a batch of homemade cookie dough rolled into balls in the freezer

 - some good dark chocolate that I will probably eat myself while submerged in the bathtub

 Okay, now that I’ve laid the groundwork for the types of ingredients we’re talking about, it’s time to talk about what we can do with them!
 (Turns out, a LOT.)
 There is a ton of variety in the meals below, so scroll on, click through the pantry recipes, and let me know in the comments what you guys are cooking up with all your pantry staples this week!

 Mexican Chicken and Rice Soup

 Why We Love It: Make double, and freeze the other half without the rice.
 It’s so easy to thaw, reheat, and serve over rice for an amazing dinner when your pantry goods start to dwindle.
 Feel free to omit the jalapeño or any other toppings if you don’t have them on hand—use what ya got!
 These are pantry recipes after all.
 And feel free to use frozen skinless boneless chicken breast or thighs here, too.